 - 5. Push the throttle knob or lever to the middle of its speed range. - 6.
-If so equipped, turn the ignition key switch to its run position. - 7.
-Pull the recoil starter handle to crank the engine.
-If the engine is equipped with an electric starter, turn the key switch to its start position and hold it there until the engine starts.
-Do not crank for more than 30 seconds at a time and wait at least one minute between tries when cranking with an electric starter.
-See Trouble-shooting if the engine does not start after several tries. - 8.
-After the engine starts, keep your hand on the choke knob and slowly push it in to the full-open choke position, pulling back if necessary to keep the engine running smoothly.
-(On single-control systems, move the knob or lever away from the "start" or "choke" position to the "fast" or "high" speed position.)
+Turn the ignition-start switch to its start position and hold it there until the engine starts.
+Do not crank for more than 30 seconds at a time and wait at least one minute between tries when cranking.
+See Troubleshooting if the engine does not start after several tries. - 7.
+After the engine starts, unless it is equipped with an automatic choke, keep your hand on the choke knob and slowly push it in to the full-open choke position, pulling back if necessary to keep the engine running smoothly.
 The colder the weather the longer it will take the engine to start running smoothly with the choke fully open.
 Do not operate the equipment until the engine has warmed up sufficiently to run smoothly with the choke fully open.